Sabeast-4/SafetyAnalysisMethods/README.md

 - report of the safety model (extracted from Cecilia)
 - Minimal Cut Sets for the Loss of heading control function (extracter from Cecilia)
-- Minimal Cut Sets for the Erroneous heading control function (extracter from Cecilia)
+- Minimal Cut Sets for the Erroneous heading control function (extracter from Cecilia) NOTE : files in MBSA folder are to be open in word